UBC-STAT/stat-406/computing.md

 1. Repeat 3-5 as necessary.
 1. Push to Github <i class="fas fa-arrow-up" style="color:green"></i>
 1. When done, go to Github and open a PR.
-1. Use the dropdown menu to go back to `main` and avoid future headaches.
+1. Use the dropdown menu to go back to `master` and avoid future headaches.

 ### Fixing common problems

 **master/main**
 "master" has some pretty painful connotations.
-So as part of an effort to remove racist names from code, the default branch is now "main" on new versions of Git.
-But old versions still have "master".
-Below, I'll use "main", but if you see "master" on what you're doing, that's the one to use.
+So as part of an effort to remove racist names from code, the default branch is now "main" on new versions of GitHub.
+But old versions (like the UBC version) still have "master".
+Below, I'll use "master", but if you see "main" on what you're doing, that's the one to use.

 **Start from main**
-Branches should be created from the `main` branch, not the one you used for the last assignment.
+Branches should be created from the `master` branch, not the one you used for the last assignment.
 ```
-git checkout main
+git checkout master
 ```
-This switches to `main`.
+This switches to `master`.
 Then pull and start the new assignment following the workflow above.
 (In Rstudio, use the dropdown menu.)

 **You forgot to work on a new branch**
 Ugh, you did 5 points of worksheets before realizing you forgot to create a new branch.
 Don't stress.
 There are some things below to try.
 But if you're confused ASK.
 We've had practice with this, and soon you will too!

-_(1) If you started from `main` and haven't made any commits (but you SAVED!!):_
+_(1) If you started from `master` and haven't made any commits (but you SAVED!!):_
 ```
 git branch -b <new-branch-name>
 ```
 This keeps everything you have and puts you on a new branch.
 No problem.
 Commit and proceed as usual.

-_(2) If you are on `main` and made some commits:_
+_(2) If you are on `master` and made some commits:_
 ```
 git branch <new-branch-name>
 git log